 Four Federal Reserve rate hikes later and certificate of deposit rates still remain low.

 The central bank is now considering hiking its benchmark interest rate for the fifth time since late 2015.
-And yet the average five-year CD rate has increased by less than a tenth of a percentage point during that time, according to Bankrate’s weekly national survey of banks and thrifts.
+And yet the average five-year CD rate has increased only about a tenth of a percentage point during that time, according to Bankrate’s weekly national survey of banks and thrifts.

 As the great yield drought continues, what can savers and CD lovers do?